 Disabling use of Broadcom KNET network interfaces

-To disable the use of Broadcom KNET network interfaces and switch back to tap interfaces again, edit /etc/default/baseboxd
+To disable the use of Broadcom KNET network interfaces and switch to tap interfaces, edit /etc/default/baseboxd

 and change